 Golfo Dulce lies between the Osa Peninsula and the southern Pacific Coast of Costa Rica.
-Coronado Bay lies to the northwest of the Osa Peninsula.
+Coronado Bay lies to the northwest.
 The peninsula contains a complex of national parks and protects one of the most significant stands of virgin rain forest in Central America.

-Golfo Dulce ("Sweet Gulf," sometimes referred to as "Gulf of Dulce") is a gulf in Costa Rica, located in southern Puntarenas province.
+Golfo Dulce ("Sweet Gulf") is a gulf in Costa Rica, located in southern Puntarenas province.
 It takes its name from the large amount of freshwater that flows into it from four rivers whose mouths harbor large areas of protected mangroves.

 The gulf lies between the Osa Peninsula and the southern end of the Pacific Coast of Costa Rica and measures about 15 mi (24 km) in breadth.
-Costar Rica's other gulf, the Gulf of Nicoya, lies on the northern section of it's Pacific coast.
+Costa Rica's other gulf, the Gulf of Nicoya, lies on the northern section of its Pacific coast.